Who is RESPOND for?

 What is RESPOND?

-- High impact “bite-sized” training videos that you can watch in a few minutes at a time
+- “Bite-sized” training videos that you can watch in a few minutes at a time (12-30 mins)

-- Curated library of resources – books, scholarly articles, videos
+- Curated library of excellent resources, helping you sort through the mountains of info out there – books, scholarly articles, videos

 What is the intention of RESPOND?